 Parnell was ultimately vindicated by the Commission, with the letters purporting to show his involvement proven to be forgeries.
-However, the Commission’s remit had expanded to include the general level of violence in Ireland, that IPP MP’s were shown to be more involved in than they cared to admit, justifying, in the Tory governments eyes, the measures that had been taken in Ireland to subdue the violence.
+However, the Commission’s remit had expanded to include the general level of violence in Ireland, that IPP MP’s were shown to be more involved in than they cared to admit.
+This justified, in the Tory governments’ eyes, the measures that had been taken in Ireland to subdue the violence.
 With links between the IPP and perceived established, Parnell was on shaky ground.

-Even as he prepared for a resumption of the Home Rule battle in Westminister, negotiating with Gladstone in the expectation that the next election would produce a Liberal government that could enact nationalists aspirations, Parnell’s political career was living on borrowed time, not because of his ties to the IRB or the INL, but because of the situation in his personal life.
-Parnell was engaged in an extra-marital relationship with Catherine “Kitty” O’Shea, wife of William O’Shea, one of the men who had negotiated the Kilmainham Treaty, and whom Parnell later pushed into being an IPP candidate at a by-election.
+Even as he prepared for a resumption of the Home Rule battle in Westminster, negotiating with Gladstone in the expectation that the next election would produce a Liberal government that could enact nationalists aspirations, Parnell’s political career was living on borrowed time.
+And it was not because of his ties to the IRB or the INL, but because of the situation in his personal life.
+Parnell was engaged in an extra-marital relationship with Catherine “Kitty” O’Shea, wife of William O’Shea, one of the men who had negotiated the Kilmainham Treaty: Parnell had later pushed him into being an IPP candidate at a by-election.
 The O’Shea’s were separated but not divorced: Parnell lived with O’Shea and the two had three children together, and among certain circles of the IPP the situation was even known about.
 But that didn’t really help when William O’Shea filed for divorce, naming Parnell as a co-respondent.
 The resulting court case turned the situation into a national scandal, and led to the downfall of Parnell and a decisive drop in the IPP’s power and influence for a time.

 Even as the Plan of Campaign kept fighting in certain areas, despite the ever diminishing amounts of funds, Parnell was struggling to keep the IPP together, the party split into pro-and anti-Parnellite factions.
-Despite being warned by Gladstone that Home Rule was dead in the water if Parnell remained as leader of the IPP, Parnell refused to resign, let alone admit that he had done anything wrong in regards the O’Shea’s, with Parnell marrying Kitty after her divorce was finalized.
+Despite being warned by Gladstone that Home Rule was dead in the water if Parnell remained as leader of the IPP, Parnell refused to resign, let alone admit that he had done anything wrong in regards the O’Shea’s: Parnell married Kitty after her divorce was finalized.